sehtaj/StockSpectra/README.md

 # StockSpectra

-> **Analyze & Compare Stocks with Real-Time Insights**
+> **Powering the Next Generation of Market Intelligence**

-A premium, modern fintech web application for tracking stock prices, comparing companies, and visualizing financial data with a sleek dark-mode interface.
+A premium, modern fintech web application for tracking stock prices, comparing companies, visualizing market data, and staying updated with financial news—all with a sleek dark-mode interface and editorial design.

 ---